35 Irreversible dynamics

 \[ \begin{align} \newoverline{u'w'} &= -K\frac{\partial\newoverline{u}}{\partial z},\\ \newoverline{v'w'} &= -K\frac{\partial\newoverline{v}}{\partial z},\\ g\newoverline{\frac{\theta'}{\newoverline{\theta}}w'} &= -K\frac{g}{\newoverline{\theta}}\frac{\partial\newoverline{\theta}}{\partial z} = -KN^2. \end{align} \]

-Putting this into Eq.
-(35.19), you get
+Substituting this into Eq.
+(35.19), one obtains

 \[ \begin{align} \frac{\partial K_s}{\partial t} = -\nabla\cdot\left(K_s\mathbf{v}\right) + \rho K\left[\left(\frac{\partial\newoverline{u}}{\partial z}\right)^2 + \left(\frac{\partial\newoverline{v}}{\partial z}\right)^2\right] - \rho KN^2 - \rho\newoverline{\epsilon}.\tag{35.23}\label{eq:tke_num_mod} \end{align} \]

 To determine $\newoverline{\epsilon}$, one starts from Eq.
-(17.159) from:
+(17.159):

 \[ \begin{align} l_c = \left(\frac{\nu^3}{\newoverline{\epsilon}}\right)^{1/4} \Leftrightarrow l_c^4 = \frac{\nu^3}{\newoverline{\epsilon}} \Leftrightarrow \newoverline{\epsilon} = \frac{\nu^3}{l_c^4}. \end{align} \]